yubiaobin/yubiaobin.github.io/README.md

-yubiaobin.github.com
+My bolg on Github
 ====================

-It's my bolg on github
+the project name is yubiaobin.github.com

+the domain is www.yubiaobin.github.io  or  short for www.oc35.com